310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Hajime %}
 Ah, I have air fresheners.
-There’s one with a nice odor, one that’s odorless… and an odor neutralizer perfumers use~♪
+There’s one with a nice odor, one that’s odorless…

+I even have an odor neutralizer perfumers use~♪
 {% endbubble %}

 {% bubble Midori %}
-You’ve always got a lot of useful stuff with you, Shino-kun… You’re like Doraemon~♪
+You’ve always got a lot of useful stuff with you, Shino-kun… You’re like Doraemon…♪
 {% endbubble %}

 {% bubble Chiaki %}
-Ah, um!
-I *am* still doing this, so please don’t start chatting to each other!
+Ah, um~!
+I *am* still going to do this, so please don’t start chatting to each other!
 {% endbubble %}

 {% bubble Madara %}